North American Veterinary Licensing Examination (NAVLE®)

 What is the deadline for application?

 The NBVME NAVLE application #1 receipt deadline is August 1 for the November-December testing window and January 3 for the April testing window.
 No state/territorial licensing board has a NAVLE application #2 receipt deadline after August 1 and January 3, and some state licensing board NAVLE application deadlines are earlier.
 You should contact your chosen board (or its designated NAVLE processor) to determine their exact application requirements and deadline dates.
-In order to be on the master list and be issued a Scheduling and Admission Permit, the NBVME must have your NAVLE application #1, you must submit a state NAVLE application #2 and your name must be on a list of approved candidates sent to us by a licensing board (or by their NAVLE processor), and we must have received payment for the examination.
+In order to be on the master candidate eligibility list and be issued a Scheduling and Admission Permit, the NBVME must have your NAVLE application #1, you must submit a state NAVLE application #2 and your name must be on a list of approved candidates sent to us by a licensing board (or by their NAVLE processor), and we must have received full payment for the examination.